Kei Taguchi

-Katsuhiko Iwata (岩田 克彦, Katsuhiko Iwata), also known as Kei Taguchi (田口 計, Kei Taguchi), is a Japanese actor.
+Katsuhiko Iwata (岩田 克彦, Katsuhiko Iwata), also known as Kei Taguchi (田口 計, Kei Taguchi), was a Japanese actor.
 He is most famous for playing villains and appeared in many jidaigeki and detective television dramas as a guest.
 He is also known as voice actor.
 Taguchi graduated from University of Tokyo.His career as a screen actor started in 1955.
 His first film appearance was in the 1955 film Aisureba Koso directed by Satsuo Yamamoto.

 His son Kazuki Iwata is also actor.
+Taguchi died on 27 January 2026, at the age of 93.